NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-dataproc-gke.md

     store and cache the downloaded resources.
 The default is `/var/tmp/spark_rapids_user_tools_cache`.
     Note that caching the resources locally has an impact on the total execution time of the command.
   - `RAPIDS_USER_TOOLS_OUTPUT_DIRECTORY`: specifies the location of a local directory that the RAPIDS-cli uses to generate the output.
-The wrapper CLI arguments override that environment variable (`--output_folder` and `local_folder` for Bootstrap and Qualification respectively).
+The wrapper CLI arguments override that environment variable (`--local_folder` for Qualification).

 ## Qualification command